YingZhou001/Immuannot/README.md

 from the reference data set
-CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon", "incomplete\_CDS", and "inframe\_stop" for the gene structure annotation.
+CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon", "incomplete\_CDS", and "inframe\_stop" for gene structure annotation.

 Intermediate results are also saved in the output folder.